slav120/TinyApp/README.md

-# TinyApp2-

 # TinyApp Project

-**This is a school project creaated by me, it is not perfect
+**This website allows you to create a shortURL out of a longURL & share it !
+**Includes Login/Logout page allowing you to personnalise your shortURL's

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).